• Skip to content

 Behaviour, play and feelings

-• doesn’t seem to understand you
+• doesn’t seem to understand simple words, gestures or instructions

-• isn’t showing her emotions and feelings.
+• isn’t showing emotions and feelings.

 • can’t stand even when holding on to you or the furniture

-Children grow and develop at different speeds.
-If you’re worried about whether your child’s development is ‘normal’, it might help to know that ‘normal’ varies a lot.
-But if you still feel that something isn’t quite right, see your child and family health nurse or GP.
+Development happens in a similar order in most children, but skills might develop at different ages or times.
+If you’re wondering whether your toddler’s development is on track, or if you feel that something isn’t quite right, it’s best to get help early.
+See your child and family health nurse or GP.

 Supported By